Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prime Minister Hun Manet stated: "From now on, tourists do not need to ask permission (from the APSARA National Administration) to take wedding photos in their country's traditional costumes.
 However, tourists must comply with Angkor's code of conduct: do not wear revealing clothes, do not take nude photos, do not violate our cultural values."

-According to Prime Minister Hun Manet, national and international media are also allowed to take photos at this archaeological site for free, but must obtain permission from the APSARA National Management Authority, and report in detail the technical specifications as well as the purpose of the photography by these agencies.
+According to Prime Minister Hun Manet, national and international media are also allowed to take photos for free at this archaeological site, but must obtain the consent of the APSARA National Management Authority, and report in detail on the technical specifications as well as the purpose of the photography of these agencies.

 Commercial photography or filming sessions, as well as drone filming sessions, still require approval from Cambodian authorities and a fee to be paid to the APSARA National Management Authority.